FrancescoBorzi/ngx-duration-picker/README.md

 - Unit tests are located in `projects/ngx-duration-picker/src/lib/*.spec.ts` and you can run them using `npm run test:unit`
 - Integration tests are located in `src/app/integration-tests/*.spec.ts` and you can run them using `npm run test:integration`

+The default browser is Chrome.
+You can also append `:ci` to run them in Headless mode, and `:ci:firefox` to run them with Firefox.

 ## Usage

 ```<ngx-duration-picker [(value)]="myDuration"></ngx-duration-picker>```